pervmind/storefront-backend/README.md

 }
 ```
 5. after making the two files check the package.json file for the scripts to running the api
+6. create the two databases and set their names according to the names set in the .env and database.json files.
 ### 2. Running phase (set ENV=dev in .env file)

+0. to start running phase set ENV=dev in the .env file (must)
 1. to run the api start with running the server  and you have two options
 * use the start script
 ```